EddyAnalytics/eddy-automl-ui/README.md

 User interface for the Eddy AutoML service.
 Used for scheduling, managing and monitoring AutoML jobs.

+The AutoML UI is an SPA written in Vue.js.
+It solely uses the Apollo GraphQL client to communicate with other services which are the Kafka GraphQL bridge and the backend service.
+It uses WebSockets and GraphQL subscriptions to communicate the Kafka GraphQL bridge in order to get available Kafka topics for data streaming and real-time machine learning statistics to use in a AutoML Job interface.
+Authentication and meta-information about the job are also done through GraphQL by communicating with the backend service.

 ## Project setup
 ```
 yarn install